Charleston Workers’ Compensation Lawyers

 The most common reason a claim is denied is because an injury wasn’t reported correctly or in a timely manner.
 Once your doctor has verified your injury or illness, you need to notify your employer in writing and file a claim with the Workers’ Compensation Commission (if your employer doesn’t do it for you).
 If necessary, your family or friends can notify your employer on your behalf.

-Like any claim, there is a statute of limitations when it comes to filing for workers’ compensation benefits.
-In South Carolina, you have 2 years to file a claim for a work-related injury or illness.
-However, it’s important to note that South Carolina law prohibits coverage for heart attacks, stress, mental injuries, strokes, and aneurysms unless they are accompanied by a physical injury.
+Like any claim, there is a statute of limitations for filing for workers’ compensation benefits.
+In South Carolina, you have two years to file a claim for a work-related injury or illness.
+However, it's important to note that South Carolina law prohibits coverage for heart attacks, stress, mental injuries, strokes, and aneurysms unless they are accompanied by a physical injury.

 It’s also possible that your employer may challenge your claim and hinder your access to benefits.
 In most cases, this is because an employer doesn’t want to pay for increased premiums.
 At Pierce, Sloan, Kennedy & Early LLC, our Charleston workers’ compensation attorneys can represent your interests and help you fight for the benefits your injuries warrant.